Carol Gilligan: Mapping the Moral Domain: A Contribution of Women's Thinking to Psychological Theory

-Theater work
+Theater

 Gilligan and Kristin Linklater co-founded an all-female theater group called the Company of Women in 1991.
+For the group, Linklater was the voice instructor.
+Around this time, Gilligan attended a Shakespeare & Company workshop on acting.
+Gilligan's theater work and gained knowledge on what "voice" really is led Tina Packer to ask Gilligan to draft a script for The Scarlet Letter.

 In early fall of 2002, Gilligan released a theater adaptation of The Scarlet Letter, originally written by Nathaniel Hawthorne.
-The play first opened on September 14, 2002 at Shakespeare and Company in Lenox, Massachusetts.
+Gilligan's son, Jonathan Gilligan, worked on writing the play with her.
+The play first opened on September 14, 2002, at Shakespeare & Company in Lenox, Massachusetts.
 While most of the story's content remained the same, Gilligan used the play as a vehicle to present many of the concepts on which she had been working.
 She related how the patriarchy not only maintains strict gender roles, but also how it prevents true pleasure in relationships between people.
 Gilligan said that Hawthorne was demonstrating that "you could overthrow kings, and still the tension between puritanical society and love and passion would continue".
 In Gilligan's adaption, she suggested that we have inherited Pearl's world where women do not necessarily have to worry about having an "A" on their breasts.